-When owners decided consider to sell their company, one of the first things they consider is building a list of high-fit potential acquirers for the business.
-With private equity (financial) acquirers becoming so abundant in the last 10 years (over 2,500 in North America), the list of potential acquirers to approach in the M&A sale process is likely to consist of both strategic acquirers and financial acquirers.
+When owners decide to sell their company, one of the first things they consider is building a list of high-fit potential acquirers for the business.
+With private equity (financial) acquirers becoming so abundant in the last 10 years (over 2,500 in North America), the list of potential acquirers to approach in the sale process is likely to consist of both strategic and financial acquirers.

 Types of Acquirers